digitalocean/vulcan/README.md

 Prometheus (as of v1.2.1) is able to forward metrics to Vulcan.
 Existing Prometheus deployments can easily reconfigure their Prometheus servers to forward all (or just some) metrics to Vulcan.
 Prometheus can continue operating as a simple and reliable monitoring system while utilizing Vulcan for long-term storage.

+### Why the name Vulcan?

 _Vulcan is the roman god of fire, metalworking and of the forge.
-Raised in the [digital] ocean, Vulcan was charged with crafting the tools and weaponry to be used by the gods of olympus._
+Raised in the [digital] ocean, Vulcan was charged with crafting the tools and weaponry._

 Vulcan aims to enhance the Prometheus ecosystem.
-Thanks for stealing us some fire to work with.
+Thank you Prometheus for stealing us fire in the first place.

 ## Architecture